 Ensure that all stakeholders have a clear, consistent and common understanding of the key concepts involved in Transformational Government; how these concepts relate to each other; how they can be formally modeled; and how such models can be leveraged and integrated into new and existing information architectures.
 To this end:

 Seek agreement among stakeholders to establish and maintain an agreed and shared Common Terminology and Reference Model.
+Develop and maintain that terminology using an agreed standard.

 Linkages